Great Southwest railroad strike of 1886: Casualties and martial law

 Gould and his railroad executives continued to resist meeting any strike demands.
-On April 3, a Tarrant County deputy named Richard Townsend was shot and killed in a confrontation between officers and a crowd of about 500 in Ft.
-Worth, Texas.
+On April 3, Tarrant County Deputy Richard Townsend was shot and killed in a confrontation between officers and a crowd of about 500 in Fort Worth.
 Two other deputies were also wounded.
-On April 9, in East St. Louis, Illinois, where about eighty switchmen had gone out on a sympathy strike against the Louisville and Nashville Railroad, violence broke out when a crowd of strikers met with eight deputies guarding a freight train.
+On April 9 in East St. Louis, Illinois, where about 80 switchmen had gone out on a sympathy strike against the Louisville and Nashville Railroad, violence broke out when a crowd of strikers met with eight deputies guarding a freight train.
 The guards shot into the threatening crowd, killing six bystanders and narrowly avoiding shooting Mayor Maurice Joyce.
 The angered crowd answered by setting the rail yards on fire.

 After these incidents, Gould requested military assistance from the governors of the affected states.
 The governor of Missouri mobilized the state militia; the governor of Texas mobilized both the state militia and the Texas Rangers.
 The governor of Kansas refused after local officials reported no incidents of violence, despite claims by railway executives that mobs had seized control of trains and that rail yards were burning.

 On April 26 sabotage caused the derailment of a freight train near Wyandotte, Kansas, where two non-striking crewmembers were buried in wreckage and in the mud of the Kaw River.
 Six Knights were charged with the crime on the evidence of an informer.
-And on April 8 a striker named John Gibbons was fatally shot by a "non-union switchman and private watchman" in St. Louis.
+On April 8 a striker named John Gibbons was fatally shot by a "non-union switchman and private watchman" in St. Louis.

 The exercise of state police power on behalf of the railways led union members to retaliate.
 As the violence spread, public opinion turned against the workers.
 The physical attacks by the Pinkerton agents scared thousands of workers into returning to work.
 The strike was officially called off on May 4.

-Collapse of the Knights of Labor
+Aftermath

-The failure of the great Southwest railroad strike represented the first major defeat sustained by the Knights of Labor.
+The failure of the strike represented the first major defeat sustained by the Knights of Labor.
 When the strike did not draw the support of the engineers and other industrial workers, the Knights' vision of an industrial union withered as well.
 Internal conflict broke out between various factions within the Knights, paralyzing the union.

-The great Southwest railroad strike, the Haymarket affair, and the collapse of the 1887 sugar strikes in Louisiana demoralized the Knights of Labor and energized management.
+The strike, the Haymarket affair, and the collapse of the 1887 sugar strikes in Louisiana demoralized the Knights of Labor and energized management.
 By 1890, membership in the Knights of Labor had plummeted by 90 percent.
 Employers adopted a model for stamping out strikes that called for holding firm and calling for government troops.

 While the collapse of the railroad strike set the American labor movement back, alleged organizational problems within the Knights of Labor also became apparent.
 This led Samuel Gompers of the cigar makers union, Peter J. McGuire of the carpenters union and others to organize what they considered a more effective labor organization.
 On December 8, 1886, these men and a few other delegates met in Columbus, Ohio, to create the American Federation of Labor.